School/AI for Email & Writing/Professional Communication

 Follow-Ups That Get Replies

 80% of sales require 5 follow-ups, but 44% of people give up after just one.
-Follow-up emails are where deals are won or lost — and AI makes them effortless.
+That means almost half of all potential deals die because someone stopped reaching out too soon.
+Follow-up emails are where deals are won or lost -- and AI makes them effortless.

 Why Most Follow-Ups Fail